Meridian Regional Airport: Historic Airline Service

 Delta Air Lines began the first commercial air service to Meridian in 1930.
-Meridian became a stop on Delta's mainline route between Dallas, TX and Charleston, SC which included many other stops, including Atlanta, GA.
+Meridian became a stop on Delta's mainline route between Dallas, Texas and Charleston, South Carolina.
 Various prop aircraft were used over the years, including the Lockheed Model 10 Electra, Douglas DC-3, Douglas DC-4, Convair 340, and Douglas DC-6.
 By the 1970s, Delta had initiated jet service to Meridian using the McDonnell Douglas DC-9-30.
 On Feb.
-1, 1976, the Official Airline Guide (OAG) listed two flights a day operated by Delta with the DC-9, including a daily nonstop flight from Atlanta as well as a daily direct flight from Dallas/Fort Worth which made two intermediate stops en route at Monroe, LA and Jackson, MS. Delta's mainline jet service ended in the spring of 1979.
-Delta would eventually return to Meridian with its service in 1985 being operated as the Delta Connection via a code sharing agreement by Atlantic Southeast Airlines (ASA) nonstop from both Atlanta and Memphis flown with de Havilland Canada DHC-7 Dash 7 and Embraer EMB-110 Bandeirante turboprop aircraft.
+1, 1976, the Official Airline Guide (OAG) listed two flights a day operated by Delta with the DC-9, including a daily nonstop flight from Atlanta and a daily direct flight from Dallas Fort Worth International Airport, which made two intermediate stops en route at Monroe, Louisiana and Jackson, Mississippi.
+Delta's mainline jet service ended in the spring of 1979.
+Delta would eventually return to Meridian with its service in 1985, operating as the Delta Connection via a code sharing agreement by Atlantic Southeast Airlines (ASA).
+Delta flew nonstop from both Atlanta and Memphis flown with de Havilland Canada DHC-7 Dash 7 and Embraer EMB-110 Bandeirante turboprop aircraft.

-Southern Airways began serving Meridian in 1962 with direct flights to Atlanta, Memphis, and New Orleans with these services making intermediate stops en route at other cities.
+Southern Airways began serving Meridian in 1962 with direct flights to Atlanta, Memphis, and New Orleans, making intermediate stops en route at other cities.
 Southern was operating Douglas DC-3 and Martin 4-0-4 prop aircraft at this time.
-By 1968 Southern had introduced DC-9 jet service to Meridian and began nonstop flights to Atlanta.
-According to Feb.
-1, 1976, Official Airline Guide (OAG), Southern was operating five flights a day into Meridian, all with Douglas DC-9-10 jets with nonstops from Birmingham, AL, Columbus, MS and Laurel/Hattiesburg, MS, with direct service from Atlanta, Chicago O'Hare Airport, Memphis and Tuscaloosa, AL.
+By 1968, Southern had introduced DC-9 jet service to Meridian and began nonstop flights to Atlanta.
+According to the Feb.
+1, 1976 OAG, Southern was operating five flights a day into Meridian, all with Douglas DC-9-10 jets, and nonstop from Birmingham, Alabama, Columbus, Mississippi and Laurel/Hattiesburg, Mississippi, with direct service from Atlanta, Chicago O'Hare Airport, Memphis and Tuscaloosa, Alabama.

 In 1979 Southern merged with North Central Airlines, and the combined airlines were renamed Republic Airlines.
 The Dec.
-1, 1979 Official Airline Guide (OAG) lists Republic as the only airline serving Meridian at this time, with the carrier operating Douglas DC-9-10 and larger McDonnell Douglas DC-9-50 jets on nonstop as well as direct one-stop flights from Atlanta and also nonstop from Laurel/Hattiesburg in addition to nonstop Convair 580 turboprop flights from Memphis and direct one-stop Convair 580 flights from New Orleans.
+1, 1979 OAG lists Republic as the only airline serving Meridian at this time, with the carrier operating Douglas DC-9-10 and larger McDonnell Douglas DC-9-50 jets on nonstop and direct one-stop flights from Atlanta.
+The carrier also operated nonstop from Laurel/Hattiesburg, nonstop Convair 580 turboprop flights from Memphis, and direct one-stop Convair 580 flights from New Orleans.
 Republic continued to serve Meridian with DC-9 jets as well as Convair 580 turboprop aircraft until 1984.